ElaFinIta/animals/README.md

 ## Usage:
 Search for an animal by typing in the input field.
 An animal list of animals that contains the given string is shown.
 A picture of every animal is fetched from Unsplash.
-Clicking the *read more* link brings to a separate animal card with a link to the Wikipedia page of the given animal.
+If no text is typed in the input, all the animals in the list are shown.Clicking the *read more* link brings to a separate animal card with a link to the Wikipedia page of the given animal.

 ## Concepts practised: